Home » Environment » Melting Glaciers and Rising Sea Levels:...

 UN’s World Meteorological Organization’s Report Sounds Alarm

 • Glaciers around the world melted rapidly last year, and it may be impossible to save them.
-Greenhouse gas concentrations, including CO², have reached new heights, resulting in record-breaking ocean temperatures and major decline in Antarctic sea ice.
+Greenhouse gas concentrations, including CO², have reached new heights, resulting in record-breaking ocean temperatures and a major decline in Antarctic sea ice.

-• Sea levels have increased at an average rate of 4.62 millimeters per year since 2013, twice as fast as the previous decade.
+• Sea levels have increased at an average rate of 4.62 millimetres per year since 2013, twice as fast as the previous decade.
 Oceans absorb around 90% of the heat that greenhouse gases trap on Earth.

 • The 2015 Paris Agreement aimed to limit global warming to “well below” 2 degrees Celsius above pre-industrial levels, with a preference for 1.5 degrees Celsius.